Plaxton Premiere: Premiere

 Early major customers for the Plaxton Premiere upon its 1991 launch were coach holidays operators and popular Paramount customers Wallace Arnold and Shearings.
 Wallace Arnold ordered 50 Premieres on Volvo B10M chassis, while Shearings ordered 30 Premiere 3200s on Scania K93 chassis as well as ten air-conditioned Premiere 3500s on Volvo B10M chassis for use on coach tours to Continental Europe.
 These operators continued to take delivery of further Premieres throughout its production run.

 A small number of Premieres were also produced on Volvo B9M midicoach chassis, with Capital Logistics, a previous customer Paramount-bodied B9Ms, taking delivery of four 10 m Premiere bodied B9Ms for use on its contract services in 1997.

 The Stagecoach Group was a highly popular customer of the Premiere Interurban, choosing to standardise on it as its standard coach body throughout the 1990s; a two-year contract placed in August 1992 worth £7.5 million to supply 150 of the type, 100 on Volvo B10M and the remaining 50 on Dennis Javelin chassis, was Plaxton's biggest ever order during a time of financial difficulties for the manufacturer.
-Many Premiere Interurbans were delivered to Stagecoach's Scottish subsidiaries, including A1 Service, Bluebird, and Western.
+Many Premiere Interurbans were delivered to Stagecoach's Scottish subsidiaries, including A1 Service, Bluebird, and Western, with six on Volvo B10M chassis also delivered to United Counties for use on the subsidiary's 'Coachlinks' network.

-Other operators who purchased conventional Premieres for express coach services included Ulsterbus, who took delivery of 80 on Volvo B10M chassis for use on its Goldliner network between 1994 and 1996, Bus Éireann, who purchased 59 on Volvo B10M chassis between 1996 and 1997, Cambridge Coach Services, First Eastern Counties, First Kelvin, and City of Oxford Motor Services, who took delivery of six on Dennis Javelin chassis in 1992 for use on the Oxford to London 190 service.
+Other operators who purchased conventional Premieres for express coach services included Ulsterbus, who took delivery of 80 on Volvo B10M chassis for use on its Goldliner network between 1994 and 1996, Bus Éireann, who purchased 59 on Volvo B10M chassis between 1996 and 1997, Cambridge Coach Services, First Eastern Counties, First Kelvin, London Coaches (Kent), and City of Oxford Motor Services.

 National Express contractors who took delivery of Expressliner II-specification Premieres included East Yorkshire Motor Services, West Midlands Travel's Central Coachways arm, Yorkshire Traction, Premier Travel of Cambridge, Wessex Coaches of Bristol and Selwyns Travel of Runcorn.